-In the short term, Mage-OS will be the same but different.
-Mage-OS will be available for your use if and when you want it.
+In the short term, Mage-OS is the same but different.
+Mage-OS is available for your use if and when you want it.

 Our initial focus is on significant performance and usability improvements.
 We will be integrating changes that have been suggested as Pull Requests to Magento Open Source by the community, but haven’t been included by Adobe due to lack of resources for Magento Open Source.

-Over time, those bug fixes and improvements will accumulate and become an increasingly large advantage for Mage-OS over Magento.
+Over time, those bug fixes and improvements will become an increasingly large advantage for Mage-OS over Magento.

 Magento is a very stable and feature rich eCommerce platform with a huge amount of integrations with third party services and a rich developer community.
 Mage-OS is and will remain intercompatible with Magento solutions and integrations, and provides further enhancements on top.

-We are working on content to provide a detailed comparison of Magento to other platforms.
+We are working on a detailed comparison of Magento to other platforms.

 Mage-OS benefits from having evolved out of Magento Open Source.
 It offers:

 - A mature and stable platform with a huge amount of existing third party integrations.

 - Ownership of the platform by being able to become a member of the Mage-OS Association.